 Building a brand on social media alone is risky.
 You’re at the mercy of ever-changing algorithms—many of which push brands into paying to reach the audiences they’ve already built.

-Both SMS and email marketing are direct lines of communication for building relationships with your customers.
-Get their email address or phone number (and consent to reach them) by making the signup process irresistible.
-For many customers, that means offering discount codes.
+Email marketing is a direct line of communication for building relationships with your customers.
+Get their email address (and consent to reach them) by making the sign-up process irresistible.
+For many customers, that means offering incentives.

-Many shoppers subscribe to a brand’s email list to receive discounts and coupons.
+Many shoppers subscribe to a brand’s email list to receive discounts, coupons, or free shipping.
 Those who use a discount code might be willing to spend more than shoppers who don’t.

 Again, this free marketing idea doesn’t have to be ground-breaking.
 Simply create an email pop-up that offers a discount code in exchange for their subscription.
 Follow that up with an automated email campaign with the coupon and a list of bestsellers.